 Debra Anderson’s animated short film, Don’t Touch Me, premiered at the Inside Out Toronto Lesbian and Gay Film and Video Festival (1998) and has been screened internationally at independent film festivals.
 Her play withholding was workshopped at Buddies in Bad Times Theatre in the Ante-Chamber Workshop Series.
 She was the winner of the prestigious George Ryga Award for Playwriting (York University, 1997).

 Debra was also the organizer and promoter of Get Your Lit Out, a reading series based in Toronto that promoted local female authors.
-She also organizes and promotes additional local literary events.
+She organizes and promotes additional local literary events.
 To find out more information please email.

 Debra writes book reviews for Shameless Magazine.